openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # IANA Considerations {#iana}
 Subject Identifiers defined in this document will be added to the "Security Events Subject Identifier Types" registry.
-This registry is defined in the Subject Identifiers for Security Event Tokens {{SUBIDS}} specification.
+This registry is defined in the Subject Identifiers for Security Event Tokens {{RFC9493}} specification.

+The `ssf-configuration` well-known endpoint is registered in IANA's Well-Known URIs registry, as defined by {{RFC8615}}.

 --- back